-The Corporation's long-term incentive program currently consists of three main components; a share option plan, an RSU Plan and a PSU Plan (each defined herein).
-Detailed descriptions of the Corporation's long-term equity-based incentive programs are found under the subheading "Equity-Based and Other Compensation Plans" of this document.
+The Corporation's long-term incentive program currently consists of three main components; the Share Option Plan, the Executive Share Unit Plan and the PSU Plan (as defined herein).
+Detailed descriptions of the Corporation's longterm equity-based incentive programs are found under the subheading "Equity-Based and Other Compensation Plans" of this document.